Belfast and County Down Railway: Preservation

-Seven carriages that were once owned by the Belfast and County Down Railway have survived into preservation.
-Among them are three six-wheeled carriages built at Queen's Quay by the BCDR, one of the railway's three railmotors, an 1897 composite bogie coach, the BCDR's royal saloon No. 153, and a six-wheeled carriage built at Dundalk by the Great Northern Railway that was later purchased by the BCDR.
-All of these apart from six-wheeled third No. 18, built at Queen's Quay, are located at the Downpatrick and County Down Railway.
-So far, bogie coach No. 148 and ex-railmotor No. 72 have been fully restored, while No. 153 is part-way through overhaul.
-The other coaches owned by the railway are awaiting maintenance on site.
+Six carriages that were once owned by the Belfast and County Down Railway have survived into preservation.
+Among them are two six-wheeled carriages built at Queen's Quay by the BCDR (39 & 154), one of the railway's three railmotors (72), an 1897 composite bogie coach (148/152) and the BCDR's royal saloon (153).
+All of these are located at the Downpatrick and County Down Railway.
+So far, bogie coach No. 148/152 and ex-railmotor No. 72 have been fully restored, while No. 153 is part-way through overhaul.
+The other 2 coaches owned by the railway are awaiting maintenance on site.